meodai/pro-color-harmonies/README.md

 - For extended palettes (> 6 colors), interpolate between OKLCH colors yourself, or reuse the demo's `extendPalette` (which uses `culori` and lives in `src/utils/demo-palette.ts`).
 - For reduced palettes (< 6 colors), sample evenly from the base palette or use your own selection logic.
 - The port is designed to be close to the original `color-palette-generator-main` behavior while exposing OKLCH colors directly for integration into other tools, with the core kept free of parsing/formatting concerns.
-- This project heavily leans on the logic of [royalfig/color-palette-generator](https://github.com/royalfig/color-palette-generator) (the source for [colorpalette.pro](https://colorpalette.pro)) while taking a few shortcuts to make it easier to integrate.
+- This project heavily leans on the logic of [royalfig/color-palette-generator](https://github.com/royalfig/color-palette-generator) (the source for [colorpalette.pro](https://colorpalette.pro)).
 The codebase has been completely rewritten, modularized, and simplified to serve as a standalone, framework-agnostic library.
+- **Why this library?** This version was created to make it easy to integrate Ryan's color logic into other tools, libraries, or generative art projects without dragging in heavy dependencies or UI-specific code.
+- **Divergence**: While staying true to the original "magic numbers", this version introduces new features like **smooth interpolation** and **adaptive thresholds** to make the palettes more robust for programmatic use cases where inputs might vary continuously (e.g., generative art or interactive UIs).